abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 - Follow [the guide](https://support.system76.com/articles/install-pop/) to try the Demo Mode

 # Install on SSD
-The steps below are to install PopOS keeping the Windows 10 system intact
+The steps below are to install PopOS and keep the Windows 10 system intact

 - Click `Custom (Advanced)` to make a new partition on SSD for PopOS
 - Click on `Modify Partitions`